Geologic Map of New Mexico

 Two oversized rolled sheets, 54" x 47" and 50" x 42" -- requires extra shipping

 Also available as a free download.

 If you have a fast connection (these downloads will take a very long time via modem), you may want to download this map to preview it or to use it in your GIS:

 or as a zipped georeferenced 21 Mb TIFF image (view readme file for projection and other metadata)

 - Explanation: 10.1 Mb PDF

-- GIS data (an ArcGIS v.10 geodatabase and MXD map document) is available as a zipped 25MB file.
+- Basic (non-GeMs) GIS data (an ArcGIS v.10 geodatabase and MXD map document available as a zipped 27MB file).

 - An older ARC/INFO version of the Geologic Map of New Mexico OFR-97-0052 is available from the US Geological Survey.
 Note that this GIS data does not include more recent revisions to this map done in 2003.